GeoscienceAustralia/ptha/misc/nsw_2023_2024/analysis_multiple_importance_sampling/probabilistic_inundation/README.md

 We split the work into a number of single-node jobs with `make_exceedance_rate_jobs.R`, which use the template PBS script `run_compute_exceedance_rates_at_epistemic_uncertainty_VARIABLE_SOURCEZONE_PERCENTILE_LOWER_UPPER_EXCEEDANCETHRESHOLD.sh` to create many jobs.

+The associated code is quite similar to the single-sample code.
+But it is modified to compute the weights and sample-size associated with each sample, and integrated them into the rate calculation.

 ## Threshold at 1/2500 84th percentile